Nidaoke/Encrypted-Messaging-Service-CEN3031/Sprint4.md

 ## Frontend
 #### Cypress Tests:
-    spec: Building off of Sprint 2's Cypress Test, this one checks to see if a user is able to sign up and be redirected to a Patrick profile page.
+    spec: Building off of Sprint 3 Cypress Test, this one checks to see if a user is able to sign up, go to profile page, click 'Message,' and message Tester2.
-    forget: This e2e test will slowly be filled out as we go on.
-Its end goal is to be able to send an authentification email and to change password successfully.
+    homesend: This was meant to
-        As of right now, since the "forget password" option in underneath the "Login" section, we are just trying to see if the login section is able to be pulled up.
+    forget: As of right now, since the "forget password" option in underneath the "Login" section, we are just trying to see if the login section is able to be pulled up.
 #### Login Component:
-    Checks that the login component page provides the 3 input boxes for user signup (username, email, and password) and the 2 input boxes for user login (username and password).
+    The first unit test checks that the login component page provides the 3 input boxes for user signup (username, email, and password) and the 2 input boxes for user login (username and password).
 It also checks that the signup and login buttons are provided and that they work.
+    The second unit test checks to see if the
 #### Forget Component:
     Checks that the forget component page provides the 2 input boxes (username and email) for user password recovery and that recover button is provided to make the request.
 #### Profile Component:
     Checks that the profile component page provides the 2 buttons to either logout or send a message.
 #### Home Component:
     The first unit test is testing to see if the search bar is able to be clicked and if the autocomplete of "Testerbaby" would pop up.
 This is to make sure for future user friends it would pop their names up.
     The second unit test is testing to see if the input for the chat is able to be typed in.
 We had ran into the issue of not being able to click into the input.
+    The third unit test makes sure that a message can be tested and be sent via pressing enter.

 # Backend API Documentation